Thematic Analysis AI: Methods, Validity, and Tools

 Run this check before any AI-assisted theme moves into a report:

-• Does the theme hold up across more than 1 participant or source, unless a single-case finding is what you are reporting?
+- Does the theme appear in more than 1 source, unless you are reporting a single case?

 Conclusion

-• An AI-native tool, when speed matters more than manual control.
+- An AI-first tool when speed matters more than manual control.

 Whichever tool you use, verify the theme against the source passage before you publish the finding.